Parts of a Mushroom: Functions and Labeled Diagram

 • Mycelium: Takes nutrients from soil

-Parts of a Mushroom Diagram
+Parts of a Mushroom Labeled Diagram

-Parts of a Mushroom with Their Functions and Diagram
+Parts of a Mushroom and Their Functions

-Parts of a Mushroom
+Parts of a Mushroom and Their Functions

 Why Learning Mushroom Parts Is Useful